Experience Center Global Response emerges from a tradition of customer care.

 After serving honorably as a medic during World War II, Herman earned a Bachelor of Arts in Marketing from Temple University.
-Soon after he went into real estate, his father passed away, leaving Herman and brother Frank to operate the family’s successful restaurant, Shooster’s Drive-in.
+Soon after he went into real estate, his father passed away, leaving Herman and brother Harry to operate the family’s successful restaurant, Shooster’s Drive-in.

 Herman’s father had built the drive-in restaurant in the 1940s – years before McDonald’s even existed.
-Herman and Frank expanded, completing the restaurant with dance floor, regular radio station broadcasts and live music in the 1950s.
+Herman and Harry expanded, completing the restaurant with dance floor, regular radio station broadcasts and live music in the 1950s.
 Shooster’s helped give life to rock music, even welcoming Bill Haley and the Comets for a charity event.
 The landmark drive-in was eventually bought by the State of Pennsylvania and its land used to build a bridge across the Delaware River.

 Herman then ventured into the new frozen food industry, building Houston’s Frozen Foods and taking it public before moving to South Florida with his wife and children.
 That led to yet another new chapter of his life: his purchase of Ding A Ling.

 The answering service business model appealed to Herman and it let him showcase customer care practices he had nurtured throughout his lifetime.
 He liked the model in part because he would never have any inventory.
 And when he brought on new customers, he simply hired more people to answer calls.